0xThiebaut/sigmai/README.md

 ## Acknowledgements
 Development of this project has been supported by [NVISO Labs](https://www.nviso.eu/en/research).
 Interested in this project?
 You might [fit with us](https://www.nviso.eu/en/jobs)!

+Many thanks to [Florian Roth](https://twitter.com/Cyb3rOps) for his valuable feedback and without whom we wouldn't have [Sigma](https://github.com/Neo23x0/sigma) in the first place.

 ## License
 &copy; Maxime Thiebaut, 2020 &mdash; [Licensed under the EUPL](./LICENSE.txt).